 Like the wall-mounted boiler, the floor-standing boiler has advantages related to its size :

 - Its ability to own very large tanks.
-Of course, this feature is crucial when you have a very large hot water needs.
+Of course, this feature is crucial when you have great hot water needs.

-- The possibility of using old connecting pipes in case you had a boiler on the floor before.
+- The possibility of using old connecting pipes from a previous a boiler on the floor before.
 This allows you to make considerable savings.

-The real disadvantage of a floor-standing boiler lies in its large size (100 x 60 x 60 cm on average).
-Not easy to install in houses that do not have enough space, which can hardly recover as opposed to the wall-mounted boiler.
+The main disadvantage of a floor-standing boiler lies in its large size (100 x 60 x 60 cm on average).
+It is difficult to install in houses that do not have enough space, which they can hardly recover as opposed to the wall-mounted boiler.